croessi/Udacity_Tensorflow/README.md

 ### Sources
 - **main.cpp**
-  - detects if display is availble - if not no CV Windows are created
+  - detects if display is available - if not no CV Windows are created
-  - main loop instanciating the VideoReader, a Detector and a TensorProcessor Object and starts the corresponding threads
+  - main loop instantiating the VideoReader, a Detector and a TensorProcessor Object and starts the corresponding threads
   - while loop to
    - read frames
-   - creates snew DetectionResult Object as soon as the current detection is done and moves the current frame into the new object which is then moved to the TensorProcessor thread for detection
+   - creates a new DetectionResult Object as soon as the current detection is done and moves the current frame into the new object which is then moved to the TensorProcessor thread for detection
     - code to display outputs

 - **ReadClassesToLabels.cpp/h**